mcmanigle/OxThesis/README.md

 Feel free to submit issues or push requests here, or comments on the blog post there.
 And of course, happy thesis-writing!

 ---
 When writing my thesis in 2014, I was lucky enough to find [a template that Sam Evans adapted](http://evansresearch.org/2010/05/oxford-thesis-latex-template/) for social sciences use based on [the original maths template by Keith Gillow](https://www.maths.ox.ac.uk/members/it/faqs/latex/thesis-class).
 I wound up making my own modifications, and re-packaged the template for posterity.
-This template is distributed with each of their permissions.
+This template is distributed under an MIT License with each of their permissions.
 It's also worth pointing out that [Danny Price has developed a LyX template](https://github.com/telegraphic/Oxford-LyX-Thesis-Template) based on the maths template as well.

 Some of the features of **OxThesis** are: